dailystory/docs/articles/changelog/2020/october.md

 * Add render async to content page for handle bar personalization
 * Deprioritize updating dynamic segments when multiple items in task queue
 * Update graph fields during sync for Weave
+* Landing Page Footer in Designer does not have built in personalization

 ## October 15, 2020
 * bug with handling picklist with empty string